BND Hamburger Icon

 Open row

-A common unwritten business rule is that it’s better to have access to financing before you need it.
+A common unwritten business rule is that it’s best to access financing before you need it.
 If you wait until your business is in a desperate financial situation to apply for a loan, you may not get the funding you need in time.
 That’s why taking out a line of credit could be a smart move for some businesses.
-[Read Related: Small Business Financing Options That Bypass Traditional Banks]’
+[Read related article: Small Business Financing Options That Bypass Traditional Banks]

-A line of credit gives you access to the financing you need before you need it, but you only have to repay the amount you actually spend.
+A line of credit gives you access to the financing you need before you need it, and you have to repay only the amount you actually spend.
 It serves as something of an insurance policy in the event of any unexpected financial challenges or growth opportunities that require additional capital.
-However, before jumping at this type of financing, it is important to understand the pros and cons so you can decide whether this financing option is right for you.
+However, before jumping at this type of financing, it’s essential to understand its pros and cons to determine whether this option is right for you.

 What is a business line of credit?

-A business line of credit gives you access to a predetermined amount of money that you can borrow from on an as-needed basis.
-Instead of receiving an upfront lump sum, you have access to a revolving line of credit.
+A business line of credit is a type of business loan that gives you access to a predetermined amount of money you can borrow on an as-needed basis.
+Instead of receiving an upfront lump sum, you can access a revolving line of credit.

-A business line of credit is ideal for short-term operating expenses, like payroll or inventory.
+A business line of credit is ideal for short-term operating expenses such as payroll or inventory.
 You can take out as much money as you need, assuming it doesn’t surpass your credit limit.
 Then, you can either pay off the remaining balance or make minimum monthly payments.

 Key TakeawayKey takeaway

-A business line of credit provides business owners with access to a revolving line of capital when they need it.
-The borrower only pays interest on the amount spent, and when they repay the money, they can access the line of credit again.
+A business line of credit is a small business financial management tool that lets business owners access a revolving line of capital.
+The borrower pays interest only on the amount spent; when they repay the money, they can access the line of credit again.

 When should you use a business line of credit?

-A business line of credit is ideal for companies that are looking for flexible financing options.
-You have ongoing working capital needs and want to have the cash flow available to cover business expenses as they arise.
-For more information read our best options for startup funding.
+A business line of credit is ideal for companies seeking flexible financing options.
+It’s a great choice if you have ongoing working capital needs and want appropriate cash flow available to cover expenses as they arise.

 For many businesses, cash flow varies monthly, and there may be discrepancies between the amount coming in and the amount going out.
-And expenses often come up that are hard to plan for.
+Additionally, expenses often arise that are hard to plan for.

 A business line of credit gives you access to the funding you need, typically with lower interest rates than what you’d pay for a credit card.
-It can help you cover a variety of expenses, such as these:
+It can help you cover various expenses, including the following:

 • Quarterly tax payments